electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - Make only two pointer domains active in v1: private memory 0 and cluster-global memory 1.
 If the binary retains a third import, bind it to memory 0 and keep it semantically inaccessible.
 - Use tagged 32-bit pointers with a 2 GiB private and 1 GiB global aperture in v1; reserve tag `11` for the deferred scoped domain.
 - Use a sound Binaryen post-link transformation with generic fallback.
-- Build generic-everything first and require no worse than 1.35x workload time before postmaster integration.
+- Retain the completed generic-everything build as the sound correctness oracle.
+Its measured Phase 1 performance failed Gate C, so permit one bounded Phase 2 specialization rescue and prohibit postmaster integration until the specialized artifact is no worse than 1.35x on every agreed workload.
-- Treat provenance, LLVM/source metadata, outlining, hoisting, and cloning as optimizations, not correctness dependencies.
+- Treat provenance, LLVM/source metadata, outlining, hoisting, and cloning as performance dependencies only after measurement justifies each layer; they never replace the generic correctness fallback.
 - Give every process a private function table.
 - Put primary PostgreSQL shared memory in memory 1.
 - Put every v1 DSM and DSA allocation, including PG18 cumulative statistics, in memory 1.